vaab/tryton-documentation/developer_guide/debugging.rst

 Every action in the client triggers one / multiple server requests.
-For instance, opening a view requires the client to fetch the view definition, the access right data, the records' data, etc. Once you nailed down the action in the client that triggers the problem, it may trigger tens of requests to the server, and you got to know which one of those caused the crash.
+For instance, opening a view requires the client to fetch the view definition, the access right data, the records data, etc. Once you nailed down the action in the client that triggers the problem, it may trigger tens of requests to the server, and you got to know which one of those caused the crash.
 Enabling the verbose mode will make every request from the client to the server displayed in